dark light

 3. Relevant error message text (be sure to provide the full text of the error you’re seeing).

-I will do my best to help you use the script(s), but I can only commit to providing support for the scripts themselves; I can't commit to providing support for difficulties accessing third-party resources, the accuracy of your data or other concerns external to the plugin.
+I will do my best to help you use my scripts and plugins, but I can't commit to providing support for difficulties accessing third-party resources, the accuracy of your data or other concerns external to the scripts and plugins.
 In these cases, you should post questions to the forum as other users may be able to help and others can benefit from any answers provided.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.